Follow TV Tropes

 Voiced by: Don Creech

 A self proclaimed exposer of "Hippocratic frauds", though his own home remedies aren't especially on the level themselves.
-He ends up working with John on a number of occasions, and they develop an unusual friendship.
+He aids John in coming up with a plan to apprehend Bill Williamson and John assists him in many of his schemes.
+By the end, they develop an unusual friendship.

 • Action Survivor: It's hard to notice, but there's scarring on his neck that comes from rope burn—meaning that he's survived at least one attempted hanging none the worse for wear.

-• At Least I Admit It: He knows full well that he's a swindling cheat and prides himself on his transparency, at least when customers aren't around.
+• At Least I Admit It: He knows full well that he's a swindling cheat and prides himself on his transparency (when customers aren't around, of course).

 Nigel West Dickens: This is America!
 Where a lying, cheating degenerate like myself can PROSPER!